thomaspeugeot/TKV/README.md

 10 0000
 =======

-This code is the implementation of the "10 000" concept (see https://10ktblog.wordpress.com/a-propos/ for a description of the concept)
+This code is the implementation of the "10 000" concept (see https://10ktblog.wordpress.com/a-propos/ for a description of the concept).

+You can check the end product at https://tenktorg.appspot.com/.
+Zoom in the top area (france).
+Click, get your territory and check the twin territory in Haïti.

 This reopository programs related
 * the "extractor" program that turns an open source density file from a country into a country body file at initial configuration